 For a related demonstration video, see Django Apps in VS Code dev containers (youtube.com) from virtual PyCon 2020.

 - Visual Studio Code

 - A suitable container that's been uploaded to a container registry.
-For example, details on creating a container with a Python web app and adding it to a registry can be found on Create a container.
+Details on creating a container with a Python web app can be found on Python in containers.

 - The Azure App Service extension for VS Code.

 Once you've installed the Azure extension, sign into your Azure account by navigating to the Azure explorer, select Sign in to Azure, and follow the prompts.
 (If you have multiple Azure extensions installed, select the one for the area in which you're working, such as App Service, Functions, etc.)

 After signing in, verify that the email address of your Azure account (or "Signed In") appears in the Status Bar and your subscription(s) appears in the Azure explorer:

 If you see the error "Cannot find subscription with name [subscription ID]", this may be because you are behind a proxy and unable to reach the Azure API.
 Configure

 HTTPS_PROXY environment variables with your proxy information in your terminal: